 Tips for Your Best Visit to the Aquarium

-How busy is Ripley's Aquarium of Toronto?
-Since opening in 2013, Ripley's has been estimated to draw two million visitors every year.
+How busy is Ripley's Aquarium of Canada?
 If you're looking to avoid the crowd, most people visit the aquarium between 11am and 2pm on weekdays, or 11am and 4pm on weekends and holidays.

-How much is Ripley's Aquarium in Toronto?
-Aquarium ticket prices are based on age.
-Ripley's Aquarium also offers package deals, but the best way to save on admission for Toronto's top attractions is with CityPASS® tickets.
-With Toronto CityPASS® tickets, you won't have to pay separate admission over and over to see attractions like the Royal Ontario Museum, the Toronto Zoo, CN Tower, and Ripley's Aquarium of Canada.
+How much is Ripley's Aquarium of Canada in Toronto?
+Aquarium ticket prices are based on age with adult, youth, senior and child tickets.
+Ripley's Aquarium of Canada also offers promotions such as Sharks After Dark where you can save $5 after 5pm daily, but the best way to save on admission for Toronto's top attractions is with CityPASS© tickets.
+With Toronto CityPASS© tickets, you won't have to pay separate admission over and over to see attractions like the Royal Ontario Museum, the Toronto Zoo, CN Tower, and Ripley's Aquarium of Canada.
 You'll save on admission, and you'll save time by skipping ticket lines.

 Plan Your Visit

-Ripley's Aquarium parking options are ample.
-Although there is no onsite parking aside from two disabled spaces, you can find dozens of parking options within three blocks.
-Ripley's Aquarium doesn't allow you to reenter once you've left, so don't forget anything before entering.
+Although there is no onsite parking you can find dozens of parking options within three blocks.
+Ripley's Aquarium of Canada does not allow you to reenter once you've left, so don't forget anything before entering!

-Photography is allowed, so bring your camera and take some selfies while standing next to a shark!
-Although flash photography is allowed, you'll end up with far better photos if you turn flash off.
+Photography is allowed, so bring your camera and take some FIN-tastic selfies while standing next to a shark!
+And remember that flash is not permitted for the safety of the animals!
 And because the aquarium is indoors, you won't have to worry about the sun, but you may want to dress for the weather if you plan on seeing other nearby attractions.

 Gift Shop and Café